yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 Choice rule is applicable in multiple scenarios.
 1. Two tasks are based on overlapping evidence and revision rule can not be applied then choice must be made.
 For example, for an _evaluative_ question both candidate answers may contain **same** task but different truth values and these two conflicting tasks share at least one element in their evidential bias, the **choice rule** chooses the task with **higher _confidence_ value**.
 The intuition is that system makes a choice toward more experience of the task.

 2. For the selective question of the form <S-->?1>? or <1? --> P>? the system is asked to predict an element in the intension of S or the extension of P. Suppose there are two competing candidate answers <S --> A>. _%f1, c2%_ and <S --> B> _%f2, c2%_ for the question <S-->?1>?.
 These candidates may be of the same or different natures and will have different truth values.
 Thus it is no longer appropriate to choose the answer with higher _confidence_.
-To handle such situations truth expectation metric is introduced.
+To handle such situations _truth expectation_ metrics is introduced.
 The candidate with the higher truth expectation is selected by choice rule.

 **Definition**  Truth expectation **_e = c * (f − 0.5) + 0.5_**
+**Properties:**

-Truth expectation combines _frequency_ with _confidence_ and maps to single real number in the range [0,1].
+* Truth expectation combines _frequency_ with _confidence_ and maps to single real number in the range [0,1]
+* When _confidence_ is close to 1 (full evidence), _truth expectation_ is close to _frequency_
+* When _confidence_ is close to 0 (null evidence), _truth expectation_ is close to 0.5 meaning system may equally encounter piece of positive or negative evidence.